GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q3/index.md

 ## Summary of Validation Work

 6 sites were measured, with 9 individual field site captures.
-The table below summarises these captures.
+The Table below summarises these captures.

 :::{csv-table} Summary of field site captures
 :header-rows: 1